Students must make formal application into the Waldorf University Education Program. For application and requirements contact email@example.com.

 Praxis Core Academic Skills for Educators Tests

 Praxis Core Academic Skills for Educators Tests (C.A.S.E.) are academic skills assessment tests designed to measure reading, writing, and mathematical skills.
 The Praxis C.A.S.E. tests are computer based tests.
-Education students should take the Praxis C.A.S.E. tests the second semester of their first year at Waldorf College.
+Education students should take the Praxis C.A.S.E. tests the second semester of their first year at Waldorf University.
 The minimum required Praxis C.A.S.E. scores are: Reading, 156; Writing, 162; and Mathematics, 150.
 The Praxis C.A.S.E. scores must be obtained for admission into the Teacher Education Program.
 (The Praxis C.A.S.E. tests replace the Praxis I tests which were last offered on June 7, 2014.
 Students completing the Praxis I tests are required to attain minimum scores of Reading, 171; Writing, 171; and Mathematics, 169; or a composite score of 511.
 The Praxis I scores must be obtained for admission into the Teacher Education Program.)
 Waldorf students with Praxis C.A.S.E. test battery scores below the cut-off may retake the test/tests three times in an attempt to achieve the minimum scores.
 Register here

 Praxis Subject Assessments (formerly Praxis II)